 Change as follows:

 On receipt of this primitive, the MLME constructs a SCS Request frame.
-The STA then attempts to transmit this frame to the AP with which the STA is associated or a STA affiliated with the MLD attempts to transmit this frame to an AP affiliated with the peer MLD with which the MLD is associated on the corresponding link.
+The (#10449)non-AP STA then attempts to transmit this frame to the AP with which the non-AP STA is associated or a non-AP STA affiliated with the non-AP MLD attempts to transmit this frame to an AP affiliated with the specified peer AP MLD with which the non-AP MLD is associated on the corresponding link.

 6.3.82.3 MLME-SCS.confirm